bitcoinops/bitcoinops.github.io/_topics/en/eltoo.md

   **Eltoo** is a proposed enforcement layer for LN that allows any later channel state to replace any earlier channel state.
-Although eltoo can be used with a penalty mechanism similar to the one used with existing LN channels, eltoo doesn't need the penality mechanism in order to be secure.
+Although eltoo can be used with a penalty mechanism similar to the one used with existing LN channels, eltoo doesn't need the penalty mechanism in order to be secure.

 ## Optional.
 Use Markdown formatting.
 Multiple paragraphs.
 Links allowed.